oyar99/RAG-Scaling-for-QA/README.md

 To choose the RAG system to use, the `-a` command line parameter can be used along with `-k` to indicate retrieval depth.

-The results will be placed under `output/qa_jobs`.
+The QA results will be placed under `output/qa_jobs`, while retrieval results will be placed under `output/retrieval_jobs`.

 #### Example 2: Multi-Hop Questions (HotpotQA Dataset)